 Raw peppermint slice is one of the yummiest raw slices ever!
-Even better when infused with peppermint essential oil.
+It is made with three awesome layers and infused with peppermint essential oil.

 There is no denying that I have a thing for chocolate and chocolate desserts.

 I have loved chocolate since I was a child and it has been there for me when I have had a bad day.
 So, being able to create healthy dessert recipes that I can enjoy without the associated guilt makes me a happy girl.

 I created this raw peppermint slice back in the earlier days of Becomingness.
 I remember loving mint slice when I was a kid, it was one of the choc treats I used to buy from the shop near my school.
 I knew that I needed to make a raw version that was healthy.